dotnet/AspNetCore.Docs/docs/fundamentals/application-insights.rst

 ====================
 By :ref:`Steve Smith <appinsights-author>` | Originally Published: 8 May 2015

-Visual Studio Application Insights allows developers to insert a few lines of code into their application in order to find out how users are interacting with the app.
-It can also `detect and diagnose performance issues and exceptions <http://azure.microsoft.com/en-us/documentation/articles/app-insights-detect-triage-diagnose/>`_ in your applications.
-You can send telemetry data from web servers as well as clients/browers, as well as desktop applications and mobile devices.
+`Application Insights <http://azure.microsoft.com/services/application-insights/>`_ provides development teams with a 360&deg; view across their live application's performance, availability, and usage.
+It can also `detect and diagnose issues and exceptions <http://azure.microsoft.com/documentation/articles/app-insights-detect-triage-diagnose/>`_ in these applications.
+Telemetry data may be collected from web servers and web clients, as well as desktop  and mobile applications.

 In this article:
 	- `Getting started`_